spray/sbt-revolver/README.md

 automatically restarts your application.
 When you press &lt;ENTER&gt; SBT leaves "triggered restart" and returns to the normal prompt keeping your application running.

+To customize which files should be watched for triggered restart see the sbt documentation about [Triggered Execution](http://www.scala-sbt.org/0.13/docs/Triggered-Execution.html).

 ## Configuration

 The following SBT settings defined by _sbt-revolver_ are of potential interest: